Hun Sen: United States

+President of the Senate (2024–present)

+The Cambodian People's Party claimed an expected landslide victory in the 2024 Senate election, paving the way for Hun Sen to become its president when the new Senate convenes.
+He resigned from his National Assembly seat on 2 April, allowing him to take his seat in the Senate.
+The full Senate unanimously confirmed him as president on 3 April.

+Since May 2025, he has taken on a leading role in the Cambodian response to the border crisis with Thailand which eventually led to border clashes in July 2025.

 Public image

 In Cambodia, Hun Sen's core support base is from the majority of the population who reside in the countryside and work in the agricultural sector.
 He is less popular in urban centers like Phnom Penh.

 Hun Sen's leadership has received criticism from various organizations, media and foreign governments for corruption, cronyism, environmental degradation, human rights violations and violence.
 Hun Sen and his government was described by former Prime Minister of Singapore Lee Kuan Yew in 2000 as "utterly merciless and ruthless, without humane feelings".

 Alleged Vietnamese ties

 Some political opponents of Hun Sen have criticized him for alleged ties to Vietnam.
 Norodom Sihanouk once referred to him as a "one-eyed lackey of the Vietnamese", with Sam Rainsy and members of the Cambodia National Rescue Party later echoing similar sentiments during the 2010s.
-This is due to his position in the Vietnamese occupied government and prominence in figure in the People's Revolutionary Party of Kampuchea.
+This is due to his position in the puppet government installed by Vietnam and prominence in figure in the People's Revolutionary Party of Kampuchea.
 Anti-Vietnamese sentiment and racism is common in Cambodia.